tumbleweed-cdc/.github/profile/README.md

 Once a consumer is created in the Tumbleweed UI, it can be clicked on to view the consumer's details, including a provided Tumbleweed endpoint URL.
 This URL serves as a connection point for the consumer service to receive a stream of data from the topics they are subscribed to.
 The necessary code to establish a Server-Sent Events (SSE) connection must be implemented in each consumer service.
 The implementation details may vary depending on the programming language or technology used by the microservice.

-Here is an example of the necessary code implemented in a JavaScript application:
+Here is an example of the necessary code implemented in JavaScript:
 ```js
 import EventSource from 'eventsource';